smk762/mmbot_qt/docs/BUILD.md

 To create a .deb installer file, run `fbs installer`

 Creating an installer on Mac/Win is very much the same as the above, with some slight changes in activating the virtual environment or installing fman (refer to https://github.com/mherrmann/fbs-tutorial for details)

+# Notes:
+use python 3.6.x
+mac requires pyinstaller==3.4
+windows needs additional dlls (more info to come) windows needs hiddenimport for (more info to come)